isabella232/docs-how-tos/README.md

 # docs.rstudio.com How-tos

-Companion codes and projects for how-to guides that are hosted at https://docs.rstudio.com/how-to-guides/
+Companion code and projects for how-to guides that are hosted at https://docs.rstudio.com/how-to-guides/